 Writer.
 Public Speaker.
 Trainer.
 Coach.
 Faithwalker.

-Hilary Beard helps educate people to help them develop to their full potential.
+Hilary Beard educates people to help them develop to their full potential.
 She does this as an award-winning writer as well as through public speaking, training and development, and personal-development coaching for both groups and individuals.

-Two books Hilary has written have won the NAACP Image Award for Instructional Literature: Promises Kept: Raising Black Boys to Succeed in School and in Life (2015), the companion book to the award-winning documentary American Promise, directed by her co-authors, Joe Brewster and Michele Stephenson, and part of a campaign to support Black males close educational achievement and opportunity gaps; and Health First!: The Black Woman's Wellness Guide (2013) written for Eleanor Hinton Hoytt, the former president and CEO of the Black Women’s Health Imperative.
+Among the 12 she has written, two books have won the NAACP Image Award for Instructional Literature: Promises Kept: Raising Black Boys to Succeed in School and in Life (2015), the companion book to the award-winning documentary American Promise, directed by her co-authors, Joe Brewster and Michele Stephenson, and part of a campaign to support Black males close educational achievement and opportunity gaps; and Health First!: The Black Woman's Wellness Guide (2013) written for Eleanor Hinton Hoytt, the former president and CEO of the Black Women’s Health Imperative.

 She’s penned two award-winning books for tweens: Mo'ne Davis: Remember My Name: My Life From First Pitch to Game Changer, with the Little League female pitching phenom; and Venus and Serena Serving from the Hip, with the Williams sisters.